worc4021/GeoCalcLib/docs/_posts/2016-04-08-user-guide.markdown

 3. `inequalityReduction()` produces an irredundant half space description for a polyhedron in half space description.
 4. `vertexReduction()` produces an irredundant vertex/ray description of a polyhedron in vertex/ray description.
 5. `projectPolyhedron()` does not call a LRS routine, but projects a polyhedron in half space description and returns the result in half space description.
-6. `LRS()` allows passing more data to the LRS engine to perform the vertex and facet enumeration.
+6. `lrs()` allows passing more data to the LRS engine to perform the vertex and facet enumeration.
 Allows passing parameters.

 On top of the direct interface to the LRS library `createLRSfile()` and `readLRSfile()` are provided to write and read an LRS input file respectively.